-The 140mm version (Lignacite SP) is specially formulated to optimise block density, producing a solid block with a unit weight of less than 20kg.
-Please note that there is a slight colour difference between Lignacite SP and the 100mm Lignacite blocks.
+The 140mm width version (known as Lignacite SP) has a specially formulated mix that optimises the block density to produce a solid block with a unit weight of less than 20kg.
+There is a slight colour difference between Lignacite SP and 100mm Lignacite blocks.